oneapi-src/oneDAL/docs/source/api/data-management/accessor/column.rst

 .. _api_column_accessor:

 ===============
-Column accessor
+Column Accessor
 ===============

-The ``column_accessor`` class provides a read-only access to the column values of the :txtref:`table` as :capterm:`contiguous <contiguous data>` :capterm:`homogeneous <homogeneous data>` array.
+The ``column_accessor`` class provides read-only access to the column values of the :txtref:`table` as :capterm:`contiguous <contiguous data>` :capterm:`homogeneous <homogeneous data>` array.